amandatallman/amandatallman.github.io/index.md

 ---
+hardwrap: true
 layout: page
 title: Welcome To The Internet's Hottest New Interactive Resume!
 subtitle: |
   This Portfolio Has Everything!
-  Excel Spreadsheets, PowerPoint Presentations, Task Checklists,<br><Br> Mail Merge Templates To Make Office Life Easier.
+  Excel Spreadsheets, PowerPoint Presentations, Task Checklists, Mail Merge Templates To Make Office Life Easier.
 ---

 My name is 100% not Inigo Montoya.
 I have the following qualities: